FaiizanAly/kcmt-canteen/README.md

     - Import the `kcmt-canteen.sql` file into your database.

 4. Configure the database connection:
-    - Open `config.php` and update the database connection details:
+    - Open `connect.php` and update the database connection details:
       ```php
       <?php
       $host = 'your_host';